volkerjaenisch/inqbus.installer/doc/source/handler.rst

 Included Handlers
 -----------------

-There are a lot of included handlers included in the installer-package.
+There are a lot of included handlers in the installer-package.
-You can import from *inqbus.installer.handler*.
+You can import them from *inqbus.installer.handler*.

 Some of them are inheriting from :doc:`taskmixin` which handles skipping already completed steps, when the installation is restarted.